wkorando/sip-of-java/007-string-enhancements/script.md

 [ funny bit with strings]

-I've been there to
+I've been there too

-Java has continued to introduce new convenience methods to String to help untangle those knots
+Java has continued adding new convenience methods to String to help untangle those knots

 isBlank, added in Java 11, fills the common need to check if a String only contains whitespace characters